 They do admit to collecting some personal data, such as your email address and payment details.
 However, Celo keeps this information well encrypted and they only use it to facilitate transactions.

 Celo is based in Australia.

-This means the provider is subject to some of the most intrusive data laws, and as such, you should be very careful how you use the VPN.
+This means the provider is subject to some of the most intrusive data laws in the world, and as such, you should be very careful how you use Celo VPN.

 Global Server Coverage

-The VPN has 16 servers spread in 10 countries, including the United States, UK, Australia, Sweden, and the Netherlands.
+Celo VPN provides access to 16 servers in 15 cities across 12 countries, including the United States, UK, Australia, Sweden, and the Netherlands.

-While the number of servers is meager, they have done a good job of distributing them across several continents.
+While the number of servers is not much, they have done a good job of distributing them across several continents.

-Still, the server network remains a massive negative at the moment
+Still, the server network remains a huge negative at the moment.

 No Smart DNS or Dedicated IPs